-Requests will be taken to Moderation (a meeting of SEN Officers to discuss complex cases and transport requests) by officers from Education Transport for consideration.
+Requests will be considered by SENDAR Officers (who meet to discuss complex cases and transport requests).
 Transport may be arranged for up to 5 working days in the interim period.

 6 HOW TO APPLY FOR TRANSPORT FOR THOSE OF COMPULSORY SCHOOL AGE.